Welcome to Everest Base Camp Trek or simply EBC!

 - Postpone your physical relationship with your partner while you are at a high altitude.

 - Always give enough space for oncoming Yaks, Nyak, Ghokpe, Mule on the way, and make sure you still lean upon the sidewall.

 - Always drink purified water and bring some water purification drop/tablets with you.

 - Be aware of uncooked food; keep yourself vegetarian as meat in the mountain is not fresh.

 - Always make sure you will pack the right gear that fits for Everest Base Camp Trek

-- Stay away from alcohol, smoking or any kind of drug in the high altitude.
+- Stay away from alcohol, smoking, or any drug in the high altitude.

 - Bring your own basic first aid box you are comfortable with.
 Do not use any medicine that you are not sure about the brand.

-- Do not sleep during the day in high altitude, It is recommended to move around and keep yourself active.
+- Do not sleep during the day at high altitudes.
+It is recommended to move around and keep yourself active.

-- Did you research the trek you have chosen in accordance to your fitness?
+– Did you research the trek you have chosen following your fitness?

 – Are you prepared physically and psychologically?

-- Did you choose a trekking company which is specialized and has good track record or rating in every aspect for your safety?
+– Did you want a trekking company that is specialized and has a good track record or rating in every aspect of your safety?

 – Did you plan a right itinerary that fits your level of fitness and desire?

-- Did you book your trip during the best time of the year
+– Did you book your trip at the best time of the year?

 – Did you find an insurance company that includes emergency and medical or other associated expenses in case of evacuation on the trail?